lubojr/naucse.python.cz/lessons/beginners-en/def/index.md

 can be re-used in many different situations.
 When we don't actually want to know the intermediate results, we can't use functions with `print`.

-Using `return`, we can re-use the same function, for example, in graphic games, web applications, or even to control a robot.

 It is similar with input: If I hardcoded `input` into a function, I could use it only in situations where there's a user with keyboard present.
 That's why it's always better to pass arguments to a function, and call